CompSciFutures/APMonitor/README.md

 # TODO

+- Add a PID lockfile to tempfs to correctly enable support for crontab use case

 - Add additional monitors:
   - TCP &amp; UDP
+  - Add `quic` UDP monitoring resource type to replace `https`

 - Make email work (right now we're only using webhooks and heartbeats for alerts):
   - With system mailer